Contact us today for your Free Quote

 Government surveys and other research

 Studies suggest that young people are more worried about climate change.
 A joint survey made by YouGov and Woodland Trust found that 31% of people aged between 16 and 24 were ‘very concerned’ about climate change, compared to 18% of people aged 65 and over.
-Trends and questions vary, but generally, young people are more likely to be affected by climate anxiety.
+Trends and questions vary, but generally, research indicates that young people are more likely to be affected by climate anxiety.

 Think about joining groups – to talk about it